Greenhouse gas emissions: Projections for future emissions

 In October 2023, the US Energy Information Administration (EIA) released a series of projections out to 2050 based on current ascertainable policy interventions.
 Unlike many integrated systems models in this field, emissions are allowed to float rather than be pinned to netzero in 2050.
 A sensitivity analysis varied key parameters, primarily future GDP growth (2.6%pa as reference, variously 1.8% and 3.4%) and secondarily technological learning rates, future crude oil prices, and similar exogenous inputs.
 The model results are far from encouraging.
 In no case did aggregate energy-related carbon emissions ever dip below 2022 levels (see figure 3 plot).
 The IEO2023 exploration provides a benchmark and suggests that far stronger action is needed.

 By country

+Annually, the U.S. emitted the most until early in the 21st century, when China's annual emissions began to dominate.

+Per capita carbon dioxide emissions show countertrends over time among the top six emitters.

-In 2023, China, the United States, India, EU, Russia, Japan, and Iran - the world's largest emitters - together accounted for 69.7% of total global fossil emissions.
+In 2023, China, the United States, India, EU, Russia, Japan, and Iran – the world's largest emitters – together accounted for 69.7% of total global fossil emissions.